DAI-Lab/syndi/docs/getting_started/install.rst

 .. code-block:: console

-    git clone git://github.com/DAI-Lab/syndi-benchmark
+    git clone git://github.com/DAI-Lab/syndi
-    cd syndi-benchmark
+    cd syndi
     git checkout stable
     make install

-.. note:: The ``master`` branch of the Syndi-Benchmark repository contains the latest development version.
+.. note:: The ``master`` branch of the syndi repository contains the latest development version.
 If you want to install the latest stable version, make sure not to omit the ``git checkout stable`` indicated above.

-If you are installing **Syndi-Benchmark** in order to modify its code, the installation must be done from its sources, in the editable mode, and also including some additional dependencies in order to be able to run the tests and build the documentation.
+If you are installing **syndi** in order to modify its code, the installation must be done from its sources, in the editable mode, and also including some additional dependencies in order to be able to run the tests and build the documentation.
 Instructions about this process can be found in the :ref:`contributing` guide.